bbatsov/metaredux/_posts/2019-12-08-recording-screencasts-with-emacs.md

 * I've noticed that `gif-screencast` doesn't handle properly scrolling (e.g. in a REPL buffer).
 * Cropping is broken on HiDPI displays.
 See [this issue](https://gitlab.com/ambrevar/emacs-gif-screencast/issues/14) for details.
 * It's hard to show overlays that are immediately cleared on the next command.
 This is clearly visible in the example I showed earlier.
+* Even with optimization enabled the resulting gif for me was much bigger than what I'd get from Gifox.
+Perhaps I did something wrong.
 * It's a good idea to bind the commands for starting, pausing and stopping screencasts to some keybindings:

 ``` emacs-lisp